Developer Platform

 3. Click the Custom tab and select the Custom MCP option.

-5. Choose OAuth2 for the authentication method and manually configure it with a client_id and client_secret from a registered App on the My-Apps page.
+5. Choose OAuth2 for the authentication method and configure it with the client_id and client_secret from your registered App on the My Apps page.

 6. Your agent will now have access to the MCP tools.